roboyu/Kimera-Multi/README.md

 Here are some changes or new features(updating):

-1. Add evo evaluation part
+1. Add  trajectory evaluation and visualization by `evo`
 2. Add an option to run single robot
 3. Add a [branch](https://github.com/RonghaiHe/Kimera-Multi/tree/ubuntu18) to deploy it in ubuntu 18.04